GucciTheCarpenter/ISLR_labs/README.md

 - highlight differences
 - etc.

-The data set and exercises come from [Introduction to Statistical Learning (ISLR)](http://www-bcf.usc.edu/~gareth/ISL/){:target="_blank"}, by Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani, and are further informed by their [YouTube series](https://www.youtube.com/user/dataschool/playlists?shelf_id=4&view=50&sort=dd).
+The data set and exercises come from <a href="http://www-bcf.usc.edu/~gareth/ISL/" target="_blank">Introduction to Statistical Learning (ISLR)</a>, by Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani, and are further informed by their <a href="https://www.youtube.com/user/dataschool/playlists?shelf_id=4&view=50&sort=dd" target="_blank">YouTube series</a>.

-I found the [ISLR book](http://www-bcf.usc.edu/~gareth/ISL/ISLR%20Sixth%20Printing.pdf) to be a great learning tool and thought it an ideal candidate for this project.
+I found the <a href="http://www-bcf.usc.edu/~gareth/ISL/ISLR%20Sixth%20Printing.pdf" target="_blank">ISLR book</a> to be a great learning tool and thought it an ideal candidate for this project.

 Unless stated otherwise I intend to add additional languages/tools to the table below.